 1940’s and 1950’s – Several False Starts

 The original idea behind vinyl roofs was to give fixed-roof cars some of the flair and appeal of their convertible counterparts – it was never about function.
 The earliest modern (post-war) example of this was the 1949 Kaiser Virginian, a fixed-roof version of the Kaiser Manhattan four-door convertible.
-At first glance, the Virginian really does look like the Manhattan convertible – the only real tell that that it is not a convertible is the large tree-piece glass rear window.
+At first glance, the Virginian really does look like the Manhattan convertible – the only real tell that that it is not a convertible is the large three-piece glass rear window.
 Technically, the Virginian’s roof was covered not with vinyl, but rather with nylon fabric (the same material as the convertible), but this is close enough that most consider it to be the first appearance of the modern vinyl roof.

 There were several other failed attempts to make vinyl roofs a “thing” before the concept finally took hold in the 1960s.
 In 1950, the Ford lineup was lacking a two-door hardtop model that both GM and Chrysler were then offering.
 In an effort to sprinkle some convertible excitement on their fixed-roof models, Ford made a vinyl roof available on the Ford Crestliner, Mercury Monterey, and Lincoln Lido models starting in 1950.
 Sales were sluggish, and Ford discontinued the vinyl roof models after 1951, the same year Ford introduced their own hardtop models.